Getting started with GNU Emacs

 Minibuffer

 The minibuffer is a special buffer in Emacs.
 It is always located at the bottom of the frame and is used for among other things typing in commands.
-For example, when opening a file (C-x-f) it is here the file name is entered.
+For example, when opening a file (C-x-f) it is here that the file name is entered.

 A basic Emacs cheat sheet